-Earlier this month, while cruising from Barcelona to Rome, we had an exclusive look inside the new staterooms.
+During our cruise from Barcelona to Rome earlier this month, we had an exclusive look inside the new staterooms.

 Small is beautiful onboard Azamara Quest.